josh-jacobson/lambda-lecture-notes/3-1-advanced-react/2-the-react-lifecycle.md

 Together, these three lifecycle methods are roughly equivalent to the `useEffect()` hook.

+### `componentDidMount`
-* `componentDidMount`: invoked after React inserts the component into the DOM.
+invoked after React inserts the component into the DOM.
 Used to set a component’s state post-render
+### `componentDidUpdate`
-* `componentDidUpdate`: called immediately after render is finished in each of re-render cycle.
+called immediately after render is finished in each of re-render cycle.
 Use for side effects like ajax reqeusts.
+Takes arguments prevProps and prevState, and you should always add an if statement to make sure the relevant state/props have actually changed before doing anything here.
+(Otherwise you'll end up with infinite loops!)
+### `componentWillUnmount`
-* `componentWillUnmount`: perform any cleanup, e.g, removing event listeners, invalidating timers or cleaning up any DOM elements that were created in `componentDidMount` and `componentDidUpdate`
+perform any cleanup, e.g, removing event listeners, invalidating timers or cleaning up any DOM elements that were created in `componentDidMount` and `componentDidUpdate`

 Use these to setup listeners, fetching data from an API and ultimately removing listeners before component is removed ("unmounted") from the DOM.